kaiser-data/Masterblog-API/README.txt

-This is a Masterblog wirth API Excercise from Masterschool Software Engineering Program.
+This is a Masterblog with API Excercise from Masterschool Software Engineering Program.